 Another reason is that memories sometimes get “fuzzy” over time.
 Being able to explain the facts clearly, confidently, and correctly strengthens your case.
 This is important not only for you and the other driver but also for potential witnesses to what happened at the time of the accident.

-Best Practices After an Auto Accident
+Best Practices After a Clearwater Auto Accident

 If possible, following best practices after an auto accident provides a solid foundation for a claim.
 These include the following actions: